 A “legislative history” is a collection of documents that constitutes the pre-enactment record of legislative action on a bill.
 For Texas legislation, collections of documents related to the passage of a law (compiled legislative histories), are not available; a researcher will have to compile the materials themselves.
-N.B. bills in Texas are limited to a single subject.
+N.B. bills in Texas (except general appropriations bills) are limited to a single subject.

 It is usually best practice to compile a complete Texas legislative history using only freely available resources.
 If you would like to use Lexis or Westlaw, information about their Texas legislative databases is on a tab for each service.
 Please note that these databases may not contain complete references or resources.

 The following video tutorial provides a brief introduction to Texas legislative history research on Texas Legislature Online and in the Legislative Reference Library's Legislative Archive System.

 Screen share content from Westlaw used with permission.

 You will be walked through the steps of compiling a legislative history for the law pertaining to the composition of the Texas Sunset Advisory Commission as an example throughout this guide.

 There are five steps involved in compiling a legislative history of Texas legislation:

 Each step will be detailed on the tabbed pages.

 Note: if you are beginning from the subject of the legislation, the Vernon's statute citation, or session law chapter number, begin your research with Step 1; if you already have the bill and session numbers (or years), begin with Step 2.

 The Legislature meets in regular session on the second Tuesday in January of each odd-numbered year, and the Texas Constitution limits the regular session to 140 calendar days.